 Sudden onset climate hazards like floods and cyclones, and slow-onset climate hazards like sea level rise and drought can trigger people to migrate.

-Climate mobility can be rural-urban migration, displacement, planned relocation, or cross-border migration.
+Climate mobility includes rural-urban migration, displacement, planned relocation, or cross-border migration.
 In other situations, people may be immobile or become trapped, meaning they cannot move to another location.